IanWalston/login/README.md

 - on the first two incorrect submissions, an alert shows
 - if the user makes more than two incorrect submissions, a confirm appears that can take the user to the "forgot password" url

+## style.css

+- Hover styles are highlight the clickable areas of the form
+- Active and focus styles indicate the user's focus
+- The transition property is used to animate style changes from login.js
+- All clickable elements are at least 64px by 64px
+- If the user's screen is smaller than 512px, the layout changes to accomidate this
+- Gradients are used to create the illusion of a light source beyond the upper right corner of the document

+## submit.mp3

+This sound was taken from this youtube video: https://www.youtube.com/watch?v=KL--RrbjrF0